School Board

 - Superintendent’s Comments

-- Security and Bond Update – Todd Dilbeck
+- Bond Update – Todd Dilbeck, Director of Bond Oversight

 - Board Members’ Comments

-- Consideration and possible vote to approve the 2022-23 third quarter transfer capacity numbers.
+- Consideration and possible vote to adopt the CNP Oklahoma Teacher Empowerment Program.

 - Consideration and possible vote to approve encumbrances.